risingwavelabs/rfcs/rfcs/0040-on-conflict-clause-in-create-table-statement.md

 - **Ignore**
   The Ignore behavior make user can define a "append-only table with primary key" which maintain the primary constrain and also provide a append-only changes to downstream with good performance.
 This is good to express a table with an At-least-once Delivery connector where a same record can be replayed multiple times to break the primary key constrain.
-  Notice: the specific gammar for this has not designed(e.g. should we expose append-only table to user?) but the situation is the same.
+  Notice: the specific grammar for this has not designed(e.g. should we expose append-only table to user?) but the situation is the same.

 - **More... express reduce function or UDAF?**
   In fact, ON CONFLICT Clause can make user be able to do more things.
 User can even construct a streaming Map-reduce job with that where the primary key define the map fields and ON_CONFLICT clause define the reduce logic.